-Because eggplants require a relatively long time to mature and will not thrive in cool weather, if you plan to grow your eggplants from seed, you will need to begin them indoors, about eight to 10 weeks before the average last frost date for your region.
+Because eggplants require a relatively long time to mature and won't thrive in cool weather, if you plan to grow your eggplants from seed, you'll need to begin them indoors.
+Start them about eight to 10 weeks before the average last frost date for your region.
 Seeds need warm soil to germinate and for the seedlings to grow quickly.
-The ideal soil temperature for germination is between 70 and 90 degrees Fahrenheit, so be sure to keep your seedlings in a warm location in your home or use a heating mat to warm the soil.
+The ideal soil temperature for germination when starting seeds is between 70 and 90 degrees Fahrenheit, so be sure to keep your seedlings in a warm location in your home or use a heating mat to warm the soil.

 Varieties and Time to Maturity

-Different cultivars of eggplant can show considerable variation in the time it takes them to reach maturity, and if you want an early harvest, use care in selecting a variety.
+Different cultivars of eggplant can show considerable variation in the time it takes them to reach maturity.
+If you want an early harvest, use care in selecting a variety.
 Time until harvest is usually measured from when the eggplant is transplanted into the garden, until the first fruits become ripe.
 Some seed packets will list the time until harvest by calculating when the seed was planted.
+Some varieties include:

 - Matures in 50 to 55 days: Easter Egg, Millionaire

-Given warm soil to grow in, eggplants are relatively adaptable to a range of garden conditions, but optimal conditions will improve plant growth and yields.
+Given warm soil to grow in, eggplants are relatively adaptable to a range of garden conditions, but optimal conditions will improve eggplant growth and yields.
+Those conditions include:

 - Sunlight: Eggplants require full sun.

-- Soil: Eggplants grow best in a well-drained soil that is relatively high in organic matter.
+- Soil: Eggplants grow best in well-drained soil that is relatively high in organic matter.

 - Water: Once established, eggplants can tolerate dry conditions.
 Eggplants require at least 1 inch of water per week, especially once fruits begin to grow.
 Absent adequate rainfall, provide a single watering each week, moistening the soil to a depth of 6 inches.

 - Fertilizer: At planting time, apply 1 1/4 pounds of 5-10-10 fertilizer per 10 feet of row.
-Broadcast the fertilizer and work it into the surface of the soil prior to planting your eggplants.
-When the first fruits are the size of a quarter, use 3 ounces of calcium nitrate fertilizer per 10 feet of row to sidedress your plants, applying fertilizer to the soil surface under the leaves.
-Sidedress eggplants again two weeks later, using the same amount of calcium nitrate.
+Broadcast the fertilizer and work it into the surface of the soil before planting your eggplants.
+When the first fruits are the size of a quarter, use 3 ounces of calcium nitrate fertilizer per 10 feet of row to side dress your plants, applying fertilizer to the soil surface under the leaves.
+Side dress eggplants again two weeks later, using the same amount of calcium nitrate.

 Growing Eggplants in Cooler Climates